vvasilopoulos0/signupForm/readme.md

 <h1 align="center">SignupForm</h1>

-In this web page a basic layout is of a form is presented, where the user inputs some values, which get validated after.
-It does not involve any back-end work.
+<p align="center">In this web page a basic layout is of a form is presented, where the user inputs some values, which get validated after.
+It does not involve any back-end work.</p>

 [signupForm](https://vvasilopoulos0.github.io/signupForm/)